bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 **Speaker 0:** 00:00:47

-That's fun.
+That was exciting.
+That's fun, yeah.

 **Speaker 1:** 00:00:48

-He's a longtime Bitcoin hero for me, and he chose to come to my talk.
+He's a long time Bitcoin hero for me and he chose to come to my talk.

 **Speaker 0:** 00:00:52

-That's really cool.
-Did you manage to spin up a testnet during your talk?
+That's really cool, yeah.
+Did you manage to spin up a test network during your talk?

 **Speaker 1:** 00:00:56

 Oh, yeah.
 We did that within the first five minutes.
+Very cool.

 **Speaker 0:** 00:01:00